chaogracewang/hugo-site/content/home/about.md

 [Curriculum Vitae](https://github.com/emallickhossain/HossainCV/blob/master/HossainCV.pdf)

-I am a PhD candidate in Economics at the University of Pennsylvania with research interests in  inequality, consumer behavior, and industrial organization.
+I am a PhD candidate in Economics at the University of Pennsylvania with research interests in empirical microeconomics, industrial organization, and public economics.
 My research focuses on how bulk discounts increase inequality.